8th of November (song): Content

 The song, which begins with a spoken introduction by Kris Kristofferson, tells the tale of Niles Harris, a soldier in the 173rd Airborne Brigade of the United States Army during Operation Hump in South Vietnam on November 8, 1965.
 The intro mentions that Harris was "the guy that gave Big Kenny his top hat", and that he was among the wounded who were saved by Army medic Lawrence Joel, the first living African American to receive the Medal of Honor since the Spanish–American War of 1898.

 The song is in a 6/8 time signature, and is in A mixolydian with a primary chord pattern of A–G–D–A.

 Critical reception

 Kevin John Coyne, reviewing the song for Country Universe, gave it a positive rating.
 He said the song is the best war song since "Travelin' Soldier".
 Stephen Thomas Erlewine, in his review of the album for Allmusic, called it "awkwardly jingoistic".

 Music video

-The music video was directed by Deaton-Flanigen Productions and premiered in the week of June 12, 2006.
-It first starts with Kristofferson saying the intro, and then cuts to the duo performing in front of a large screen, showing the visuals of Harris' life.
+The music video was directed and produced by Deaton-Flanigen Productions, and premiered on CMT on June 15, 2006.
+It begins with an introduction by Kris Kristofferson, and then it cuts to the duo performing in front of a large screen, showing the visuals of Harris' life.